francisco-camargo/dev-workflow/README.md

 Here I will use the GitHub "noreply" email which can be found in personal settings on GitHub, [guide](https://stackoverflow.com/a/51097104/9205210).
 For the password use a PAT.
 I don't want to have to enter my username and password (PAT) everytime, so follow this [guide](https://www.freecodecamp.org/news/how-to-fix-git-always-asking-for-user-credentials/) or maybe [this](https://www.techiediaries.com/git/stop-git-always-asking-for-username-and-password-when-using-https/) guide and essentially run the following commands:

 ```
-git config --global credential.helper store
+$ git config --global credential.helper store
-git config --global credential.helper cache
+$ git config --global credential.helper cache
 ```

-### Install VSCode
+### Install VSCode for WSL
 [Guide](https://code.visualstudio.com/docs/remote/wsl)
-Needed to have installed VSCode in the Windows side, not sure if I did that In the Ubuntu terminal, go to the folder in which we want to work and start-up VSCode:
+Needed to have installed VSCode in the Windows side.
+In the Ubuntu terminal, go to the folder in which we want to work and start-up VSCode:

 `$ code .`